dzek69/api-reach/README.md

 - handle same header, different letters case
 - if using url with query params and object query params - merge them
 - add abort container wrapper, that will abort all requests in it (useful for stopping stuff for websites) [?]
+- add a lot of tests
+- audit for memory leaks or performance degrading (compared to bare fetch)

 ### Almost not important